haka-security/haka/doc/tutorial/filter/filter.rst

 How-to
 ------
-This tutorial is divided in two parts.
+This tutorial is divided into two parts.
 The first one relies on hakapcap tool and pcap file, in order to show how to do basic filtering.
-The second one uses the nfqueue interface in order to manipulate the flow as it passes by.
+The second one uses the nfqueue interface in order to alter tcp streams.

 Basic TCP/IP filtering
 ----------------------

 Basic IP filtering
 ^^^^^^^^^^^^^^^^^^
-In order to do some basic IP filtering you can read the self documented lua script file:
+In order to do some basic IP filtering you can read the self-documented lua script file:

 .. literalinclude:: ../../../sample/tutorial/filter/ipfilter.lua
    :language: lua